 The Raider Marching Band

-Requirements for membership: Enrollment in Band, Orchestra, or Chorus Class.
-Summer Camp attendance
+Requirements for membership: Enrollment in a Band Class and Summer Camp attendance

 Dues: camp and uniform fees, approx. $300.00